1. What accreditation standards are followed in India?

 - Proof of Residential Address

-Initial duration of the visa is one year or the period of treatment, whichever is less.
-Visa will be valid for maximum three entries in a year.
+Initially, the medical visa is valid for one year or covers the period of treatment, whichever is less.
+Medical Visa allows maximum three entries a year.

 6. If a necessity of a repeat visit arises, how many are allowed?

 7. What would be the approximate fee for a Medical Visa?

 Medical Visa ranges from $13 to $153 and may differ according to country.